tc39/proposal-temporal/docs/balancing.md

 However, that would likely conflict with the intention of having a duration of 90 minutes in the first place, so this should be behaviour that the Temporal user opts in to.
 Here, we make a distinction between "necessary balancing" and "optional balancing".

-In order to accommodate this, the `disambiguation` option when performing arithmetic on `Temporal.Duration`s is different from all the other arithmetic methods' disambiguation options.
+In order to accommodate this, the `overflow` option when performing arithmetic on `Temporal.Duration`s is different from all the other arithmetic methods' overflow options.
 Necessary balancing is called `constrain` mode, because values are constrained to be non-negative through balancing.
 Optional balancing is called `balance` mode.
 The usual `reject` mode is also available, and does the same thing as `constrain` but throws on integer overflow.